cnthiesen/quantum-innovation-challenge/index.md

 Do not miss this opportunity to engage in quantum innovation at the frontier of life sciences.

-📅 Visit the [Agenda page](./../agenda.md) to view the full timeline.
+📅 Visit the [Timeline page](https://quantum-innovation-challenge.github.io/agenda/) to view the full agenda.

 ## Submitted Projects